0xAX/linux-insides/Misc/how_kernel_compiled.md

 vmlinux-deps := $(KBUILD_LDS) $(KBUILD_VMLINUX_INIT) $(KBUILD_VMLINUX_MAIN)
 ```

-and consists from the set of the `built-in.o` from the each top directory of the Linux kernel.
+and consists from the set of the `built-in.o` from each top directory of the Linux kernel.
 Later, when we will go through all directories in the Linux kernel, the `Kbuild` will compile all the `$(obj-y)` files.
 It then calls `$(LD) -r` to merge these files into one `built-in.o` file.
 For this moment we have no `vmlinux-deps`, so the `vmlinux` target will not be executed now.
 For me `vmlinux-deps` contains following files:

 ```
 arch/x86/kernel/vmlinux.lds arch/x86/kernel/head_64.o